Computer Science

 - 2

-These cognate courses may also be used to satisfy credits in a minor in one of these fields.
+These cognate courses may be used to satisfy credits in a minor in one of these fields.

 Bachelor of Science and Bachelor of Arts in Computer Science